Raising Changemakers: The story of Ashoka Fellow Gonzalo Muñoz and his family of changemakers

 Ximena, now a grandmother, continues her own changemaking journey by changing the self-imagined and media-driven views of older adults.
 Through her intergenerational work, she found that both children and senior citizens are often stereotyped as victims and vulnerable, populations that need to be protected instead of respected.
 Today, she is combating ageism through her new organization, Travesía100.
 Her journey comes full circle as she dedicates her life to enabling others to discover their power and purpose for creating a better world.

-Nurturing generations of changemakers in her own family, Ximena shares that “If you are deeply convinced that your child is a changemaker, she will become one.
+Nurturing generations of changemakers in her own family, Ximena shares, “If you are deeply convinced that your child is a changemaker, she will become one.
 They react to the way we look at them.
 They may have tough moments along the way but trust them and give them space but be there for them.
 From me, I think I empowered my kids by believing in their ideas and being willing to help them.”